-Four days per week commence with a 20 minute Form Class, which is a very important part of the school day and is used to check attendance, collect mobile phones, read daily notices and allow time for spiritual input and communication.
+Four days per week commence with a 20-minute Form Class, which is a very important part of the school day and is used to check attendance, collect mobile phones, read daily notices and allow time for spiritual input and communication.
 A strong form culture develops the sense of a safe place where students feel that they are an integral part of school life.

-Form Classes are year-based and have two teachers assigned to them.
+Form Classes are year-based.
 This gives students and parents alike a daily point of contact.
 Form Teachers take time to pray for students and involve them in managing Form and Year based activities.
 Teachers set aside a day each week to check that the Student Diary has been signed by parents and follow up on other administrative tasks.
 A Form program for each year group is followed.